Patriot War (Florida): Provisional government

 By April of 1812, the U.S. government feared entering open warfare with Spain, lest they join their ally, Britain, in the impending War of 1812.
 In an attempt to relieve tensions between the nations, on April 4 James Monroe sent a letter stating that Mathews' actions were "not authorized by the law of the United States."
 Congress also decided to replace Mathews with David Mitchell, the governor of Georgia.
 Mitchell, however, made no policy changes.

 On July 17, 1812, the provisional government published a constitution signed by 14 members of the Patriot group, with John Houston McIntosh serving as President.

 Mathews, deeply hurt by the repudiation from the government, decide to keep quiet about their involvement in the Patriot War until he found that the government intended on keeping the East Florida territory.
 At that point, he embarked for Washington and said he'd "be dam'd if he did not blow them up."
 He only got as far as Augusta, Georgia and began to suffer from malaria.
-On August 30, 1812, he passed away and was buried in Saint Paul's Church.
+On August 30, 1812, he died and was buried in Saint Paul's Church.